Appealing Criminal Convictions

 If you believe you were wrongly convicted or too harshly punished, there may be opportunities to appeal the outcome of your case.
 Criminal appeals require evidence of some error that prevented you from getting your fair day in court.
 It takes a trained eye to spot those errors in the trial record and a special set of skills to present compelling arguments on appeal.

-At David G. Moore, Attorney at Law, our lawyers practice criminal law exclusively.
+At nap_names, our lawyers practice criminal law exclusively.
 Based in Kalamazoo, we have successfully appealed convictions and sentencings on behalf of clients in Kalamazoo County and surrounding jurisdictions in Southwest Michigan.
 We invite you to arrange a free consultation to explore your possible appeals.

 Challenging Errors Made At Trial